mingisi/url-sorter/README.md

     -  urls provided are always lowcase
     -  urls are in valid format
     -  python 3 is can be used on the enviroment
-    -  large file is 10000 urls line
+    -  sorting very large file in meomory isn't greate idea
+    -  more than 140 terabyte will not be need
     -  their is know www in midle of the host name
     -   non english charaters iUTF-8